vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 [^29]: Amperes, formally

-[^30]: The alternating current nature is al- ready accommodated in this measure of voltage.
+[^30]: The alternating current nature is already accommodated in this measure of voltage.

 [^31]: Safety regulations limit continuous use to 80% of the breaker current capacity, so that realistically the limits are 1,400 W and 1,920 W, respectively.
 This is why "heating appliances" in Figure 5.2 top out around 1,500 W: circuit/safety limits.

-[^32]: For example, 0.1 Amps (0.1 Coulombs per second) of current sustained for a dura- tion of 100 seconds results in 10 Coulombs of charge flow.
+[^32]: For example, 0.1 Amps (0.1 Coulombs per second) of current sustained for a duration of 100 seconds results in 10 Coulombs of charge flow.

 Example 5.8.2 A typical 9-volt battery has a capacity of 500 mAh.
 How much energy is this?
 500 mAh is 0.5 Ah.
 Multiplying by 9 V produces 4.5 Wh.
 Recall that 1 Wh is 1 J/s times 3,600 s (one hour), or 3,600 J. So 4.5 Wh is 16.2 kJ.